ahaenggli/AzureAD-LDAP-wrapper/README.md

 Maximum time in minutes that defines how long a cached sambaNTPassword hash can be used (for login and samba access).
 After that time, a user has to login 'normal' via the bind method (ex. dsm-web-gui) to reset the cached value.
 As default there is no time limit (-1=infinity).

+### LDAPS_CERTIFICATE
+Path to your certificate.pem file.
+You also have to set `LDAPS_KEY` to run LDAP over SSL.
+You may also need to set `LDAP_PORT` to 636.

+### LDAPS_KEY
+Path to private key file.
+You also have to set `LDAPS_CERTIFICATE` to run LDAP over SSL.
+You may also need to set `LDAP_PORT` to 636.

+# FAQ
+> Does it support MFA (multi-factor authentication)?

+Nope, see [here](https://github.com/Azure/ms-rest-nodeauth/issues/93).
+The login will just fail as mentioned [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth-ropc).

+> I would like to give some synced user the DMS-Administrator permission on a Synology-NAS?

+Just create a group called "Administrators" and put the users in it.

+> Can I use LDAPS (LDAP over SSL) instead of LDAP (with no encryption)?

+Sure.
+Mount your certificate file and private key file to the docker container and then set the environment variables LDAPS_CERTIFICATE and LDAPS_KEY.
+You may also set LDAP_PORT to 636.

+> Can I use LDAP over TLS (STARTTLS) instead of LDAP (with no encryption)?

+Nope, that's not (yet) possible.

 # Docker
 ## run image